fbpx

 If someone buys your business, the ATO can then come after the buyer if they find out you owed sales taxes, had issues with payroll or owed other business taxes.
 It’s essential that you can prove that you’re up to date with your employment tax payments, especially if you have other employees and you’re using a payroll service.
 The buyer may also request that the ATO issue a clearance letter for your business that states that you are currently caught up and clear on your taxes.
 It can take a few weeks to get this letter.

 At your closing date, there is a good chance that some of your clients will still owe the business money.
-Who is responsible for collecting these overdue payments?
+Who is responsible for collecting these overdue payments and unpaid invoices?
 The first option is to allow the buyers of the business to purchase the accounts at closing, with a discount to protect against the possibility of non-payment, or you can collect them yourself whenever you’d like.

 Many buyers will choose to simply include your accounts receivable in the original purchase because this gives the buyer a better chance to negotiate if the late-paying customer wants additional products or services after the sale closes.